maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ### Leaving nodes

-A leaving node will cause `LostPeer` events in all its connected peers.
+A leaving node `n` will cause `LostPeer` events in all its connected peers.
+With the current code, this will cause all nodes to look for a tunnel to `n`.
+Only if it has really left the network (and not e.g. just lost a single connection), this will fail and everyone will drop it from the routing table.

 No further action is necessary, except if it causes a group merge.

+As a later change, leaving the network will likely need to be made more explicit: The group will have to agree on its new configuration, and send a signed message about it to all connected groups.

 ### Group merge